 I'm keeping our baby's newborn wardrobe super simple for a couple reasons.
 First of all, we are waiting until birth to find out our baby's sex, so I only want gender-neutral baby clothes.
 Secondly, we live in Hawaii and I see baby clothes as more of a luxury or cultural expectation than a necessity.
 During those first few months it's nice to get lots of skin-to-skin time, so baby clothes will probably be reserved for outings.

 I also want to stick with EC friendly clothing options.
 So far I have four kimono style baby shirts in size 0-3M and Lamington Merino wool socks in size Newborn.
 I may buy some long-sleeve kimono shirts for the early days and to offer sun protection.
 I also plan to sew some split crotch pants using sewing patterns from Little Bunny Bear.
 I have one pair of newborn size leg warmers that I saved.
 Once our baby is born I plan to order some colorful socks from Rock-a-Thigh Baby.

 Depending upon the weather, if my baby needs pajamas to sleep in, I have some EC Peesy organic cotton sleep gowns.
 I also might buy one Woolino Merino wool sleep gown in size 0-6M.

 To receive discounts from Go Diaper Free, Tiny Undies, Little Bunny Bear, and EC Wear, please visit our EC Coupons page.

 That wraps up my tips on preparing for elimination communication with your newborn.
 I hope you feel confident to start EC with your baby!
-You may also want to read my post on Starting Elimination Communication: When to Potty or see my full list of Elimination Communication Supplies.
+You may also want to read my post on Starting Elimination Communication: When to Potty or about our journey starting Elimination Communication with a Newborn from Birth.

 Would you like to receive tips on practicing EC and early potty training?